 According to Dr. Hua, from the technical perspective, the overall approach to city image search is similar to Taobao's image search feature.
 First you need to know where your target is and detect it.
 Then, you need to identify the vehicle, person, or other moving target and the target's properties.
 Finally, you need to extract a feature, a high-dimensional vector representing the essential characteristics of this target.

 However, city images searches are much more complex than product searches.
 As far as the customer is concerned, different instances of the same product are essentially identical.
 However, cars of the same model owned by different people cannot be consider identical.
 In addition, human feature description and search are another major challenge.
-If a person's facial image is not clear, this issue becomes even trickier.
 These are the real challenges that need to be overcome in actual applications.

 Of course, the iDST visual team is already at the forefront of the industry.
 Their results achieved in open test sets have already greatly exceeded the best publicly available results.